When people search “EDR platform,” or “cybersecurity for enterprise”; they’re landing on SentinelOne.

-While most SaaS companies burn cash on ads and pump out aimless blog posts, SentinelOne did something smarter.
+While most SaaS companies invest in ads and publish blogs that fail to drive results, SentinelOne did something smarter.

-This breakdown shows you exactly how they pulled it off & how you can too.
+This breakdown shows you exactly how they pulled it off.

 SentinelOne’s SEO Snapshot: The Numbers That Matter